sarasrking/Introduction-to-Jupyter-Notebooks/Getting started with R.md

 1. Open MyBinder: https://mybinder.org/
 2. Paste the link to this GitHub repository https://github.com/ingridbmason/Intro-to-Jupyter/ and click on LAUNCH.
-3. Open workshop list of commands in separate window: https://github.com/ingridbmason/Intro-to-Jupyter/blob/master/Worksheet_Python.txt
+3. Open workshop list of commands in separate window: https://github.com/ingridbmason/Intro-to-Jupyter/blob/master/Worksheet_R.txt
-4. Open a new notebook from the top righthand dropdown menu: Click on 'New' and then select Python 3.
+4. Open a new notebook from the top righthand dropdown menu: Click on 'New' and then select R.

 ![New](https://user-images.githubusercontent.com/48195568/56337762-02459e00-61e6-11e9-8293-c19ba8d30c4c.jpg)